bcgsc/RNA-Scoop/README.md

   <img src="https://github.com/bcgsc/RNA-Scoop/blob/master/src/wiki/images/RNA-Scoop_logo_small.png?raw=true"/>
 </p>

 **RNA Scoop** is a tool to visualize isoforms in single cell transcriptomes.
-Through use of an interactive t-SNE plot, users are able to explore isoforms in a single-cell transcriptome dataset of thousands of cells.
+Through use of an interactive cell cluster plot, users are able to explore isoforms in a single-cell transcriptome dataset of thousands of cells.

 Specifically, users are able to: